The Holocaust Survivors and Elderly Clinic

 Survivors of the Holocaust living in Israel today number about 200,000.
 In recognition of their tremendous physical, psychological and spiritual suffering, they are entitled to assistance and support from various official bodies, including the Government of Germany, Israel's Ministry of Finance and National Insurance Institute, the Claims Commission, and others.
 However, in reality many of them do not receive their entitlements.
 Sometimes this is due to their own lack of awareness of their rights, while in other cases it is the difficult and cumbersome bureaucratic claims’ process which stands in their way, often appearing to be a deliberate policy of foot-dragging.
 The Clinic advocates for those who have claims against the government, the private sector, or individuals, and can neither navigate the legal system alone nor afford the high cost of representation.
 These people would otherwise suffer significant, or even ruinous, damages

-Under the professional supervision of Adv.
-Lilach Shalom, and the academic supervision of Prof. Gideon Sapir, students in the Clinic for Holocaust Survivors and the Elderly currently work on three levels:
+The staff and students in the Clinic for Holocaust Survivors and the Elderly currently work on three levels:

 - Individual Legal Assistance: